K-12 speaking practice that takes student data seriously.

 Building rollout

-If the pilot clears, we expand to the building โ more classrooms, shared prompts, and a building admin seat.
-Still free while we work through compliance with your district.
+If the pilot clears, we scope a building rollout together โ more classrooms, shared prompts, and admin/reporting needs become pilot-partner roadmap items while compliance is reviewed.

 District license